jameslamb/webhook-storage-integration-tests/README.md

 ## DropBox <a name="dropbox"></a>

-This section describes how to test that `WebHook` storage can be used to store flows with DropBox.
+This section describes how to test that `Webhook` storage can be used to store flows with DropBox.

 ### Local <a name="dropbox-local"></a>